-In June 2016, Clearwater Threshers pitcher Matt Imhof, the Philadelphia Phillies' second-round pick in the 2014 MLB first-year player draft, suffered a "significant injury to his right eye'' during postgame arm care band work.
-Imhof, 22, was taking part in a routine stretching regimen after a game at Brevard County when a piece of equipment malfunctioned and he was struck in the right eye.
+In June 2016, Clearwater Threshers pitcher Matt Imhof, the Philadelphia Phillies' second-round pick in the 2014 Major League Baseball draft, suffered a "significant injury to his right eye'' during postgame arm care band work.
+Imhof, 22, was taking part in a routine stretching regimen after a game at Brevard County when a piece of equipment malfunctioned, and he was struck in the right eye.

 He was rushed to the hospital and then flown to Bascom Palmer Eye Institute in Miami, where he had surgery to repair his eye, and after that did not work, surgery to remove it.
 In that one moment in time Imhof lost his dream to pitch in the major leagues.
-In that moment, his dream of playing professional baseball was gone.
 As Imhof wrote in an emotional post on ESPN.com “I felt like the person who walked into that training room in Brevard County was not the same person sitting alone in this hospital room.
 Everything I thought I knew, everything I had planned for myself, was gone.
 Baseball, my future, my vision, all of it.”

 But his surgeon, Dr. Wendy W. Lee told him "You have suffered a life-altering injury, not a life-ending one.
 It may be hard for you to see right now, but you can still do anything you want.
 You can play baseball again.
 You can drive a car.
 You can even be a brain surgeon.
 Anything that was possible for you before the accident is still possible for you now."

-Have you allowed yourself to be defined by your worst day?
+Have you defined yourself by your worst day?

 Which of the five bold choices do you practice on a regular basis?